Collocations for breach - noun

 PHRASES

-a breach of confidence/trust, a breach of confidentiality/contract
+(a) breach of confidentiality, breach of contract

 He was sued for breach of contract.